kyrikakis/kube-cluster-ansible/README.md

 To check the pod network is running correctly, invoke:

-`kubectl get pods --all-namespaces`
+`watch -d kubectl get pods --all-namespaces`

-You should see:
+You should finally see:

 ```
 NAMESPACE     NAME                                       READY     STATUS    RESTARTS   AGE